presnick/ProgramsInformationPeople/_sources/Functions/ExtraExercises.rst

 Extra Exercises
 ===============

-1. Write a function called ``int_return`` that takes an integer and returns the same integer.
+1. Write a function called ``int_return`` that takes an integer as input and returns the same integer.

 .. activecode:: ee_Functions_01
    :tags: Functions/Returningavaluefromafunction.rst, Functions/FunctionDefinitions.rst